 Harris crossed his burly arms against his chest and peered down at her.
 “You’ve always wanted national recognition,” he began.
 “I know you’ve been looking for a way to break into TV.”

 Claire took the bait.
 “Right,” she said wondering why she was allowing him to rope her in like this.

 Harris slapped a hand on her shoulder.
-“This is your chance to get the hell outta Dodge,” he said.
+“This is your chance to get out of Dodge,” he said.
 “I want it in on my desk in three weeks.”

 After dragging her feet the first week, Claire ran into Laura Bristow at the local Starbucks that Saturday night.
 Laura was an old friend who had become an English teacher at their former high school.
-She went on to suggest Claire interview her kids for help on the origins of the fairy tale.
+She suggested that Claire interview her kids for help on the origins of the fairy tale.
 Claire was first introduced to the story on the playground.
 But as it had been a long time since elementary school, so she took Laura up on her offer.

 “Good afternoon,” she began, her palms sweating.
 She was a journalist, not a teacher.
-“My name is Claire and I work for the Mountain Valley Daily News.
-I’m doing an article that I think you can help me out with.
+“My name is Claire, and I work for the Mountain Valley Daily News.
+I’m doing an article I think you can help me with.
 What can you tell me about the haunted bomb shelter?”

 At first, no one spoke.
 Teenagers through the years have not changed, she deduced.
 Claire glanced at Laura for support.
 Laura smiled encouragingly and went back to grading papers.